ITHit/WebDAVServerSamplesTypeScript/README.md

 ## Running the Sample

+1. Download your license file [here](https://www.webdavsystem.com/nodejsserver/download/).
+Place the license file to the sample root folder.
+The Engine is fully functional with a trial license and does not have any limitations.
+However, the trial period is limited to 1 month.

+2. Get dependencies.
 Navigate to the sample root folder and execute the following command:

 `npm i`

+3. Start the server.
 To start the server run:

 `node Program.js`

-Now open a web browser and go to http://localhost:3000.
+4. Your server is running now.
+To browse folders and edit documents open a web browser and go to http://localhost:3000.
+You can also connect to your server with a WebDAV client.